Noah Isenberg

 Noah William Isenberg (born June 28, 1967) is an American film scholar and historian.
 Isenberg is currently the Charles Sapp Centennial Professor and former Chair of the Department of Radio-Television-Film at The University of Texas at Austin.
 He previously served as Professor of Culture and Media at Eugene Lang College, where he was also the founding director of the Screen Studies program.
+In April 2026, he received the 2026 Guggenheim Fellowship in Film, Video, & New Media Studies.

+Education

-Isenberg received his BA in History from the University of Pennsylvania, his MA in German Literature from the University of Washington and his PhD in German Studies from the University of California at Berkeley.
+Isenberg received his BA in History from the University of Pennsylvania, his MA in German Literature from the University of Washington, and his PhD in German Studies from the University of California at Berkeley.

 Career

 Positions

 Isenberg taught film studies and German at Wesleyan University from 1995 to 2004.
 In 2004, Isenberg began teaching as Professor of Culture and Media and the founding Director of Screen Studies at the New School in Greenwich Village.
 During the summer terms 2013 to 2017, Isenberg was a visiting professor of Film and Media studies at Dartmouth College, where he also held a visiting scholar position at the Leslie Center for the Humanities.
 In 2017, he was also a visiting professor of Film Studies at the University of Pennsylvania.
-In 2019, he became chair of the Radio-Television-Film department at the University of Texas at Austin, becoming Associate Dean for Professional Programs in Moody College in 2023.
-He also serves as the executive director of the university's two study-away centers in Los Angeles and New York.
+In 2019, he became chair of the Radio-Television-Film department at the University of Texas at Austin, and served as Associate Dean for Professional Programs in Moody College 2023-24.
+He currently serves as the executive director of the university's two study-away centers in Los Angeles and New York.